 In the example of my colleague, she wasn’t owning her power.
 Through her words and actions she was saying, I don’t have the power to do this (say no to grain/dairy).
 I need someone else to do it for me (treatment).
 She was placing all of her power in the hands of another.
 And, while I’m a big, giant fan of awesome doctors and supplements, we do have the power to help heal ourselves through our thoughts and our food choices.

 It began shifting for me when I became aware of the external and internal patterns that contributed to feeling “under attack,” which included memories, thoughts, relationships, criticisms and lifestyle choices.
 As I began to heal those, through coaching tools and tapping (EFT), major shifts occurred, including elevating my eating game.
 It was an automatic and unintended benefit of finally releasing my struggle and owning my worth.
 When I shifted my subconscious thinking through those tools, I was able to shift my conscious thoughts to support my wellbeing.

 Today, choosing healthy is a no-brainer.
 I call it wellpower. ;).
 While it isn’t an effortless process, I am able to navigate any temporary temptation (sabotage) using the same tools that helped me get to where I am today with my health.
 Ultimately, there’s no piece of grain or cheese in the world that compares to feeling energetic and happy.

-Happy to Heal (Everything Your Doctor’s Not Telling You About Healing Your Thyroid, Adrenals and Leaky Gut) is starting this September and getting your food game on point is a huge part of it!
-Get on the waitlist today for discounted pricing! 🙂
+Join the waitlist today for Happy to Heal (Everything Your Doctor’s Not Telling You About Healing Your Thyroid, Adrenals and Leaky Gut) and receive exclusive offers and first access!